 Most of these photos were taken on the first of my three days in Guanajuato.
 I woke up in the middle of the first night cold, shaking, and feeling as if a Dementor had sucked the life out of me.
 For the most part of two days I stayed in my room with a bad case of the Crappuccinos.
 Tip: don’t eat salad in Mexico unless you desperately want to lose weight.

 My mom and I stayed at Casa de la Luna (500 pesos/nt, about $41 including breakfast).
 The guesthouse has a few longterm guests studying Spanish at the university, we met a Korean student and a Canadian who were there for 3 months.
 Ana is like a mom and Lado loves to joke with the guests.
 A very nice place.

 I told my mom that anyplace after Guanajuato would most likely be a disappointment in comparison.
 I was right.

 Queretaro is a much bigger town and, like Guanajuato, has a Centro Historico that has been designated a World Heritage Site by Unesco.
 It has lots of pretty churches and some wonderful plazas.
 The town isn’t inundated by tourists and there are some good and affordable restaurants.
-It’s a nice town and is very walkable; unlike Guanajuato, the terrain is flat in the Centro Historico.
-I didn’t fall in love with Queretaro but it is nevertheless a very nice town.
+It’s a nice town and is very walkable and, unlike Guanajuato, the terrain is flat in the Centro Historico.
+I didn’t fall in love with Queretaro – but that was only because I left my heart in Guanajuato.

 We stayed at the Hidalgo Hotel, right in the heart of town.
 Good value (450 pesos – about $40) with a very nice courtyard.